-There was a low slung, white-shaded lamp suspended from the ceiling on a red cord above the sofa.
+Lighting was provided by a low slung, white-shaded lamp suspended from the ceiling on a red cord above the sofa.
 This posed a hazard for anyone of moderate height or above, who could hit their head on it.

 Controls for the air-conditioning were on the slanted wall by the opaque bathroom window.

-Tip: If you are looking for a hotel in a potentially warm climate, check that the rooms are air-conditioned.
-From experience, on a hot and humid night, fans do not 'cut it' for keeping the temperature down.
+Tip: If you are looking for a hotel in a warm climate, check that the rooms are air-conditioned.
+We have learned from experience that, on a hot and humid night, fans do not 'cut it' for keeping the temperature down.

 Yes, you read the title right.
 We had a 'bathroom' in Holiday Inn Express Porto Exponor, as opposed to a shower room that every Holiday Inn Express I've stayed in in the UK, has had.

 The room was fully tiled, with large off-white floor tiles and shiny white wall tiles, with a row of small blue tiles between the sink and the mirror.

 A small circular white sink was inset into a curved deep black marble-effect top, which went up to the wall by the bath.
 There was a single, modern lift-action tap and a handy chrome ring towel-holder attached to the chrome side running the length of the marble top.
 Towel holders in handy locations, such as by the sink, are something that Holiday Inn Express is much better at than many higher star-rated brands.

 A liquid soap dispenser was mounted on the wall near the sink, with a chrome vertical tissue holder above it.
 A large rectangular mirror took up most of the wall behind the sink and I was surprised to see a small amount of rust in the corner of it.